Serialcomms/Serial-Ports-in-VBA6-legacy-for-2022/Ribbon/README.md

 The [Office RibbonX Editor](https://github.com/fernandreu/office-ribbonx-editor/releases/tag/v1.9.0) is recommended for Ribbon customisation.
 Download and install it following the instructions provided with it.
+Download the file RIBBON_2007.xml from this folder in preparation for use.

 #### Office Icons